HVAC industry statistics, 2026 edition

 What is the average HVAC contractor firm revenue?

-About $1.2 million in average per-firm revenue when you divide $152B in services across roughly 125,000 firms.
+About $900,000 in average per-company revenue when you divide the full services revenue across the 167,717 HVAC contractor companies Orbital tracks.
 That hides a wide distribution: a one-truck owner-operator does $300K to $600K, a mid-sized residential service firm does $3M to $8M, and a PE-rolled platform can do $50M plus.

 Which HVAC segment is growing fastest?